uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 ## Exams

-### Midterms
+### Mastery-based Exams

-There will be one midterm during the course.
+There will be four mastery-based exams during the course, each worth 5% of the course grade.

-* Midterm Exam: Thursday, February 29, 2023, in-class
-    * Covers all material from start of class up to and including February 22

-If you know you will be absent for an exam, you must let your professor know with at least **1-week's notice**.
+If you were absent for a mastery-based exam, you will have an opportunity to retake it at the end of the semester.

 ### Final Exam

-The course final exam is cumulative, covering all material from the semester.
-There will be an emphasis on material covered after Midterm 2, but all content from the course is considered "fair game."

-The final exams scheduled **for all sections**

-***FRIDAY, MAY 3rd, 2023*** - 2 p.m. to 5 p.m.

-**You must attend the section you are registered for**.
-Any requests to take the final exam with a different section will be denied regardless of the reason.
-If you attend the wrong final exam section, your final exam will be given a zero.
+In lieu of the final, you can re-take up to three (3) mastery-based exams and receive an updated grade.

 UVA has strict final exam policies.
 As such, we cannot grant make-ups or alternative exam time without explicitly permission from and notification to a Dean.
 As such, we will not give a make-up exam for the following under **any circumstances**:

-1. Planned Travel (expect to be in Charlottesville during your exam time.
+1. Planned Travel (expect to be in Charlottesville during your exam time.)
 2. Multiple exams within the same time period - This course is in the School of Engineering and Applied Science.
 As such, we do not have a "maximum number of exams within a 24-hour period policy".
 We cannot reschedule exams for this reason with explicit, documented accommodations.

 Any requests for make-ups due to illness must be made through your Dean, and we cannot handle them ourselves.